 Palazzo dei Priori houses today the Municipal Offices of Perugia and, on the top floors, the National Gallery of Umbria (Galleria Nazionale dell’Umbria).

-Palazzo dei Priori was built in Gothic style between 1293 and 1443, in several construction phases.
-The irregularity of the façades is explained in the long course of construction, aimed at continuous additions and renovations.
+Palazzo dei Priori was built in Gothic style between 1293 and 1443, a period divided into several construction phases.
+The irregularity of its facades is explained by the long course of construction, in which continuous additions and renovations were made.

-The palace was greatly altered during the papal domination, but between 1862 and 1936 underwent a long and difficult restoration to its original appearance.
-In 1902, the architect Ambrogio Maitani replaced the old staircase with two access ramps to the front of the square with the current fan shape.
+The palace was greatly altered during the papal domination, but between 1862 and 1936 it was restored to its original appearance.
+In 1902, the architect Ambrogio Maitani replaced the old staircase with two access ramps overlooking the square with the current fan-shaped staircase.

 HOW TO GET THERE

 Palazzo dei Priori is located about 1.8 kilometers away from the Perugia railway station.
 The closest bus stop is in Piazza Giacomo Matteotti, located about 170 meters away, on the bus Lines Z20 and Z21.